Planes, Boats and Automobiles Weekend Saturday 4th – Sunday 5th August

 Best known for its annual Royal Regatta, Henley attracts some of the world’s finest rowers.
 So today we can explore and maybe visit the town’s award-winning River and Rowing Museum before boarding the ‘Queen of the Thames’ boat trip down the Regatta course.

 We then travel to our accommodation, in time to check in ready for our evening meal.
 Maybe not the first thought for accommodation, but interesting non the less.
-Federation House in Leatherhead, is a state-of the art complex, comprising the headquarters of the Police Federation of England and Wales with a training and conference centre and high-standard hotel accommodation, complete with restaurant, bar and leisure facilities (including a swimming pool!).
+Federation House in Leatherhead, is a state-of the art complex, comprising the headquarters of the Police Federation of England and Wales with a training and conference centre and high-standard hotel accommodation, complete with restaurant, bar and leisure facilities.

 The following day after checking out, we head to Weybridge for a full day at the Brooklands Museum which includes a tour of the Mercedes – Benz World.